vladium/static_hash/README.md

 and for the `case` values that must be *compile-time constants* in C++.
 However, I hope to make it clear below that in our particular use case this approach is neither optimal nor particularly convenient.

-Let's work through a practical solution in steps.
+Let's now work through a practical solution in steps.

-## a slow hash is "fast enough" when done at compile time
+## A slow hash is "fast enough" when done at compile time

 First, we start with a "slow" reference implementation of CRC32C as used by iSCSI protocol: